 Painting floorboards is a great way to update a room on a budget – especially if you have the time to tackle the job as a DIY project.
 Ideally, you should use floor paints for a long-lasting finish, but most good quality paints suitable for woodwork will give you a surprisingly tough floor.
 How long will the job take?
 Preparation is key, so be ready to spend time getting this stage right; the painting itself is relatively fast, but you will be held up by drying times.
-Use this guide to find out how to paint floorboards – and scroll down for design advice and inspiration.
+Use this guide to find out how to paint floorboards – and scroll down for loads of painted floorboard inspiration too.

 Start by repairing any loose or broken floorboards, filling dents and scratches as you go.
 If the floors have already been painted many times, you may want to strip them back first for a very neat finish.
-Use paint stripper, a heat gun or sanding – but take care as old paint may be lead-based, so you'll need a mask.
+Use paint stripper (see our guide to find the best), a heat gun or sanding – but take care as old paint may be lead-based, so you'll need a mask.
 Use our guide to repairing floorboards for more tips.

 Floor draughty?
 Use our guide to fixing draughty floorboards to make sure your room feels toasty as well as looking smart.

-For bare boards, use a 150-grit sandpaper, then wash the floors to remove dust and dirt.
+For painting bare floorboards, first use a 150-grit sandpaper, then wash the floors to remove dust and dirt.
 Allow the floor to dry overnight.
 Use our guide to sanding floorboards to ensure you tackle the job correctly.

-As mentioned above, any wood paint will do the job, but those designed for floors are more durable and less slippery – if more limited in colour choices.
+As mentioned above, any wood paint (check out our buying guide for the best you can buy) will do the job, but those designed for floors are more durable and less slippery – if more limited in colour choices.
 Whichever you choose, pick a satin finish over a gloss or matt finish – it will give you the right balance between good looks and durability.

 Lightly sand the first coat of paint with a 220-grit sandpaper, then wipe the floor over with a damp cloth.

-Apply a thin coat of paint with a roller or natural bristle paint brush.
+Apply a thin coat of paint to the floorboards with a roller or natural bristle paint brush.
 The brush will create a smoother finish; the roller a more stippled look.
 Allow to dry thoroughly before applying two more thin coats, with drying time between the two.

 Which colour to choose?
 Treat your pick of floor paint colour just as you would when choosing any other flooring, bearing these design considerations in mind: